Struggling with traffic?

 Or maybe you just need to find interesting topics for your blog readers?

-Keyword research is SUPER important to creating content because it helps you create content with a purpose.
+Keyword research is SUPER important when you’re creating content because it helps you create content with a purpose.

 i.e. Content that people want, need, and are SEARCHING for!

-We’ve rounded up some of the BEST keyword research tools in this article — some free and some paid, so there’s something for everyone here!
+We’ve rounded up some of the BEST keyword research tools and we’ve included both free and paid options!

 Honestly, we use a combination of tools when it comes to keyword research because every software is a little different and comes with different capabilities.